rahuls98/OpenGl-Portal/README.md

 # OpenGl-Portal
-A Portal system with multiple configurations.
+A C/C++ project using the OpenGL library and API's to depict a Portal system with multiple configurations; including user and object teleportation